Frank Herbert: Dune

 The Oregon Dunes near Florence, Oregon, served as an inspiration for the Dune saga.

 Herbert began researching Dune in 1959.
 He was able to devote himself wholeheartedly to his writing career because his wife returned to work full-time as an advertising writer for department stores, becoming their breadwinner during the 1960s.
 The novel Dune was published in 1965, which spearheaded the Dune franchise.
 He later told Willis E. McNelly that the novel originated when he was assigned to write a magazine article about sand dunes in the Oregon Dunes near Florence, Oregon.
 He got overinvolved and ended up with far more raw material than needed for an article; while the article was never written, it planted in Herbert the seed that would become Dune.

 Dune took six years of research and writing to complete, and was much longer than other commercial science fiction of the time.
 Herbert's environmental work in Oregon formed the basis of the speculative ecological work of the Fremen, which parallels real-world efforts and tactics of sand dune management.

 Analog (formerly Astounding, but still edited by John W. Campbell) published it in two parts comprising eight installments, "Dune World" from December 1963 and "Prophet of Dune" in 1965.
 It was then rejected by nearly twenty book publishers.
 One editor prophetically wrote, "I might be making the mistake of the decade, but..."

 Sterling E. Lanier, an editor of Chilton Book Company (known mainly for its auto-repair manuals), had read the Dune serials and offered a $7,500 advance plus future royalties for the rights to publish them as a hardcover book.
 Herbert rewrote much of his text.

 Dune was soon a critical success.
 It won the Nebula Award for Best Novel in 1965 and shared the Hugo Award in 1966 with ...And Call Me Conrad by Roger Zelazny.

-Dune was not an immediate bestseller, although by 1968 Herbert had made $20,000 from it, far more than most science fiction novels of the time.
-It was not, however, enough to let him take up full-time writing.
-The publication of Dune did open doors for him; he was the Seattle Post-Intelligencers education writer from 1969 to 1972 and lecturer in general studies and interdisciplinary studies at the University of Washington (1970–1972).
-He worked in Vietnam and Pakistan as a social and ecological consultant in 1972, and in 1973 he was director-photographer of the television show The Tillers.
+Dune was not an immediate bestseller, but Herbert had still received $20,000 from Dune's publication by 1968, which was much more than most science fiction novels of the era.
+Although he could not yet take up a full-time career as a writer, Dune's success opened other doors for him.
+He was the Seattle Post-Intelligencers education writer from 1969 to 1972 and lecturer in general studies and interdisciplinary studies at the University of Washington (1970–1972).
+He then worked in Vietnam and Pakistan as a social and ecological consultant in 1972, and in 1973 he was director-photographer of the television show The Tillers.

 I don't worry about inspiration or anything like that.... later, coming back and reading what I have produced, I am unable to detect the difference between what came easily and when I had to sit down and say, "Well, now it's writing time and now I'll write."